 The construction industry is undergoing an overhaul of efficiency and cost savings that has peaked over the last decade.
 Much of this growth can be attributed to the wide adoption of Unmanned Aerial Vehicles (UAV) as a foundational construction tool.

-Drones for aerial construction imagery serve many obvious purposes for construction and development professionals, like those associated with mapping and surveying.
+Drones for aerial construction site photography serve many obvious purposes for construction and development professionals, like those associated with mapping and surveying.
 These tasks, which used to cost construction companies huge amounts of time and money, are now well-facilitated by companies implementing drones.

 But there are other less commonly known drone uses in the construction industry that are beginning to produce some pretty inarguable statistics in favor of the ROI on UAVs.
 The numbers that pack the most punch, however, have to do with the rapid increase in drone use in and of itself, and the drivers behind that increase: most notably, improved safety standards and a general uptick in efficiencies on jobsites.